bambooforest/IntroDataScience_Spring_2022/3_data_and_data_wrangling/README.md

 <!-- If you are looking at the source code (good on you!), then here is how one does a comment in Rmd.
 It's the same format as an HTML comment, i.e., between ASCII looking arrows. -->

 [Data](https://en.wikipedia.org/wiki/Data) is everywhere.
-Data are “facts and statistics collected together for reference or analysis”.
+Data are “facts and statistics collected together for reference or analysis.”
 Data is singular and plural – as per the [Dictionary.app](https://en.wikipedia.org/wiki/Dictionary_(software)):